AaltoGIS/GeoHPC/source/index.rst

 .. figure:: _static/web-banner.png

-The **Spatial Data Science with High Performance Computing (HPC)** web is a course designed for students, professionals, and especially personnel of higher-education institutions in Finland who are working with CSC's supercomputers and willing to use the computational resources in *Parallel* for *Spatial Data Science* processes with Python.
+The **Spatial Data Science with High Performance Computing (HPC)** website is designed for students, professionals, and especially personnel of higher-education institutions in Finland who are working with `CSC Finland's supercomputers <https://csc.fi/en/>`__ and interested to use the computational resources in *Parallel* for *Spatial Data Science* processes with Python.
+Although the website has a focus on utilizing CSC Finland's computing resources, the parallelization operations work similarly on other computing clusters as well.
+Thus, the lessons can be useful for anyone who has access to some sort of computing cluster to distribute their computations.

-The course is composed by a short **Introduction** to CSC's resources and followed by a **Getting started** section where you will find briefly how to set up a HPC environment for further processes.
+The website is composed of a short **Introduction** to CSC's resources and followed by a **Getting started** section where you will find briefly how to set up a HPC environment for further processes (only applicable for CSC Finland's clients).
 Then, short examples of how to use the **HPC storage** in case you want to use it straightforward.
-Finally, you will see separated **Lessons** with different *Spatial Data Processes* using HPC resources in Parallel showing how supercomputers can facilitate your work using the right Python programing tools.
+Finally, the website contains various **Lessons** with different *Spatial Data Processes* using HPC resources in parallel showing how supercomputers can facilitate your work using specific Python programing tools designed for parallel processing.

+The resources on this website are part of `Geoportti Research Infrastructure <https://www.geoportti.fi>`__ which is a shared service for researchers, teachers, and students using geospatial data and geocomputing tools.
+Geoportti RI helps the researchers in Finland to use, to refine, to preserve, and to share their geospatial resources.
+Learn more about `Geoportti RI services <http://www.geoportti.fi/services/>`__.

 Prerequirements
 -----------------